-Alan E. Johnson (email@example.com) is the author of The Electoral College: Failures of Original Intent and a Proposed Constitutional Amendment for Direct Popular Vote (Philosophia 2018), The First American Founder: Roger Williams and Freedom of Conscience (Philosophia Publications, 2015) (errata and supplemental comments are posted here, and excerpts are posted here and here) and First Philosophy and Human Ethics: A Rational Inquiry (Philosophia Publications, 2000) (errata and revisions/supplemental comments are posted here).
-He is currently working on a book on the electoral college, scheduled for publication by the end of 2017 or early 2018.
-He is also the owner and president of Philosophia Publications.
+Alan E. Johnson (email@example.com) is the author of The Electoral College: Failures of Original Intent and a Proposed Constitutional Amendment for Direct Popular Vote (Philosophia 2018), The First American Founder: Roger Williams and Freedom of Conscience (Philosophia 2015) (errata and supplemental comments are posted here, and excerpts are posted here and here), and First Philosophy and Human Ethics: A Rational Inquiry (Philosophia 2000) (errata and revisions/supplemental comments are posted here).
+He is planning a replacement of First Philosophy and Human Ethics with a new book provisionally entitled Reason and Human Ethics, which will likely be published in or after 2020.

 Mr. Johnson holds an A.B.
 (Political Science, 1968) and an A.M.
 (Humanities, 1971) from the University of Chicago and a J.D.
 (1979) from Cleveland State University, Cleveland-Marshall College of Law.
-He is retired from a long career as an attorney in which he focused mainly on constitutional and public law litigation.
+He is retired from a long career as an attorney in which he focused mainly but not exclusively on constitutional and public law litigation.
 He is currently a full-time independent scholar in the fields of history, constitutional law, political science, and philosophy.
 He is a member of the National Coalition of Independent Scholars, the American Political Science Association, the American Historical Association, the Renaissance Society of America, the Rhode Island Historical Society, and the Federal Bar Association (retired attorney status).

-Alan Johnson is also the Moderator of the Political Philosophy and Ethics discussion group on Goodreads.com.
+Alan Johnson is also the founding moderator of the Political Philosophy and Ethics discussion group on Goodreads.com.
 All persons interested in political philosophy and/or ethics are welcome to join this group.

 Follow me on Academia.edu.